phasewalk1/skateboard/README.md

 ## Features
 - [trucks](https://github.com/phasewalk1/skateboard/blob/master/contracts/trucks.contract.fnl)
     - Give your application wheels by writing a trucks contract that defines your system and its components.
 Contracts are written in Lisp syntax using skateboard's [trucks library](https://github.com/phasewalk1/skateboard/blob/master/trucks/trucks.fnl) in [Fennel](https://fennel-lang.org)
-    - _skateboard_ embeds any necessary dependencies so you can get started right away with `skateboard install`
+    - _skateboard_ embeds necessary Trucks / Fennel dependencies so you can get started right away
+      + `skateboard install`
 - Sync service repositories
 - Run the system and all it’s services with goroutines in a single shell with unified logs
-  - A user in possession of a valid _trucks contract_ can spin up the application in a single command, `skateboard up`
+  - A user in possession of a valid _trucks contract_ can spin up the application in a single command
+    + `skateboard up`

 ## Installation
+>> ⚠️
+>> _skateboard assumes you have a Lua runtime installed_.
+If you don't already or you fear your runtime may be out of date, see https://lua.org/download.html.

 ### Install the skateboard binary with go